 June 29th-July 1st

 The National Elko Basque festival began with a celebration that brought sheepherders and cattle ranchers into town for a day of celebration.
 The festival became a two-day event in 1964, now known as the National Basque Festival.
 The weekend festivities were scheduled around the 4th of July weekend, to celebrate with this great Country and to thank them for accepting Basques and their heritage so freely.
 The festival this year will be held June 30th through July 2nd.
 Experience great food, music, dance, and of course people.

-The festival will kick off on Friday, June 29th, at the Elko Basque Clubhouse at 6PM.
+The festival will kick off on Friday, June 29th, in Downtown Elko on Ormaza Way at 6PM.
 Come and enjoy the evening with family and friends to get a taste of what is to come for the rest of the weekend.
 There will be dancing by the Elko Ariñak dancers, Basque sport exhibitions of weight lifting and wood chopping.
 Stay and enjoy our facilities to watch the firework display that evening.